lachlankuhr/cab403-assignment/README.md

 * ```./run_client.sh``` runs the client with the command line parameters 127.0.0.1 and 7777.
 * ```./run_server.sh``` runs the server with command line paramater 7777.

-In order to run this files, you may need to execute
+In order to run these files, you may need to execute

 ```
 sudo chmod +x run_client.sh